ensdomains/docs/dapp-developer-guide/quickstart.md

 ### Forward resolution

-To resolve an address from a nanme, we can use the `useEnsAddress` hook.
-You might use this to accept names as input from users in a recipient field, for example.
+To resolve an address from a name, we can use the `useEnsAddress` hook.
+You can use this to accept names as input from users in a recipient field, for example.

 ```tsx
 import { useEnsAddress } from 'wagmi'